guitarneck/taphp/README.md

 ﻿# taphp

 TAP producer library for PHP.
 Based on tape for node.

+This library is not psr-0/4 compliant.
+Indeed, its contains functions to organize the running tests that make it unfriendly with composer's autoload way.

 > Tested on PHP versions : 5.6.9, 7.4.13 ,8.0.0